Mapleton, Queensland: Education

 Mapleton State School is a government primary (Prep-6) school for boys and girls at Flaxton Drive.
 In 2017, the school had an enrolment of 218 students with 21 teachers (14 full-time equivalent) and 14 non-teaching staff (8 full-time equivalent).
 It includes a special education program.
 The school grounds are large and include Baxters Creek and a new covered multi-purpose area, administration offices and resource centre which opened in December 2009.

 There are no secondary schools in Mapleton.
 The nearest government secondary school is Burnside State High School in Burnside, Nambour, to the east.

 Amenities

 The Mapleton Community Library is at 10 Obi Obi Creek Road.
 It is operated by volunteers.

 Mapleton Post Office is at 11 Post Office Road.

-Mapleton has many other community services, associations and clubs including the Mapleton & District Community Associations (MADCA), a bowls club and community gym, a tourist information and arts centre, a choir, tennis club, kindergarten and rural fire service.
-There is also a medical centre which provides primary health care for the community.
-The Mapleton Tennis Club at 31 Obi Obi Road has two outdoor courts available to club members and the general public.